 Kit Pearson on conjuring up brave children, and that time she tried writing for grown-ups

 Kit Pearson is among Canada's most revered children's writers, celebrated by generations of young readers for her insightful historical novels and fantasy tales.
-Her latest book, A Day of Signs and Wonders, is inspired by the childhood of artist Emily Carr and is a finalist for the $30,000 TD Canadian Children's Literature Award.
+Her latest book, A Day of Signs and Wonders, is inspired by the childhood of artist Emily Carr and was a finalist for the 2017 TD Canadian Children's Literature Award.

 Below, Kit Pearson answers eight questions submitted by eight of her fellow writers in the CBC Books Magic 8 Q&A.

 1. Dan Vyleta asks, "How many unwritten novels and stories are living in your notebook right now?
 And how many unpublished manuscripts are living in your drawer?"